-One of the nicest features of the modern shell is the built in “completion” support.
+One of the nicest features of the modern shell is built in “completion” support.
 This allows you to complete commands and their arguments easily without memorizing.

 Unfortunately, Mac OS-X bash shell doesn’t have completion feature by default unlike Ubuntu(Debian based Linux OS).

-But the good thing is you can easily install the auto completion by using Homebrew or Macports.
+But the good thing is you can easily install the auto-completion by using Homebrew or Macports.

 Bash Completion Installation

 2. Edit the ~/.bash_profile